florianpfleiderer/PySparkConsole/readme.md

 The application provides an interactive console interface with the following options:

 1. Load Data - Load and process CSV files
-2. Query by Local Authority - Analyze data for specific local authorities
+2. Query by Local Authority - Analyse data for specific local authorities
-3. Query by School Type - Filter and analyze data by school types
+3. Query by School Type - Filter and analyse data by school types
-4. Analyze Unauthorized Absences - Study patterns in unauthorized absences
+4. Analyse Unauthorised Absences - Study patterns in unauthorised absences
-5. Generate Visualizations - Create plots and charts for data analysis
+5. Generate Visualisations - Create plots and charts for data analysis
 6. Exit - Quit the application

 ## Troubleshooting